Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

     * Mango Lassi
     * Watermelon Juice
     * Ice Cream
-- In the Gallery page user can view all the Images which are listed in the Menu page.
+- In the Gallery page user can view all the Images of Dishes.
+When the mouse pointer on the Image display the Name of the dishes.
 - In the Contact page user can send the feedback through email.

 ## Design